habi/acinar-analysis-manuscript/manuscript.md

 The acinus extraction was performed by segmenting the acinus volume with a gray-level threshold-based region growing algorithm with a seed point perpendicular to the manually placed segmentation stopper.
 Each individual acinus was then exported as a single DICOM file for portability.
 For each acinus, its exported DICOM file contained the segmented acinus overlaid with the original background for further analysis.
-Example images from the DICOM files are shown in the bottom row of figure @fig:01.
+Example images from the DICOM files are shown in panels I--L of figure @fig:01.

 This semi-automatic acinus segmentation method was applied to lung samples obtained throughout lung development, at postnatal days 4, 10, 21 and 60.
 In total we extracted 701 acini from 12 animals, a breakdown of the number of extracted and assessed acini per animal is given in table @tbl:counts.